jessepav/libgdx-wiki-old/HTML5-Backend-and-GWT-Specifics.md

 cfg.fullscreenOrientation = GwtGraphics.OrientationLockType.LANDSCAPE;
 ```

+## Resolution on mobiles

+If your game is run in an iframe, or if you switch to full screen, you will notice that your game looks pixelated.
+That is because the reported screen size of mobiles is not the real screen size.
+[Check out this PR](https://github.com/libgdx/libgdx/pull/5691) for help.

 ## Changing the Load Screen Progress Bar

 As much as we love libGDX, the default loading progress bar when preparing the HTML game screams "newbie".
 Impress your friends and bring honor to your family name by making a custom progress bar!
 Add the following to your HtmlLauncher class in your HTML project: